-- Whether cancer risks in children are associated with environmental exposures, such as ionising and non-ionising radiation, air pollution and exposure to infectious diseases, as well as parents workplace exposures; - Whether cancer risks in children are associated with socio-economic, family or perinatal exposures; - The spatial and spatio-temporal distribution of childhood cancer cases in order to identify potential environmental risk factors.
+- Whether cancer risks in children are associated with environmental exposures, such as ionising and non-ionising radiation, air pollution, and UV exposure, as well as parents workplace exposures; - Whether cancer risks in children are associated with socio-economic, family or perinatal exposures; - The spatial and spatio-temporal distribution of childhood cancer cases in order to identify potential environmental risk factors.

 Clinical and residential information on diagnosed cases are obtained from the SCCR.
 Data on the population at risk are obtained from the Swiss National Cohort (SNC) which includes the entire Swiss resident population at census time points (1990, 2000, and annually from 2010 onward).
 Record linkage between the two datasets allows investigating cancer incidence on a nationwide scale with a cohort design.
 The SCCR collects geocoded address histories from birth to diagnosis allowing to distinguish different exposure time windows.
 Geocoded places of residence are also available for the entire population from the SNC.
-This allows calculating geographically determined exposures such as distance to highways or NO2 concentration levels (based on spatial pollution models) for the entire population at risk.
+This allows calculating geographically determined exposures such as distance to highways or NO3 concentration levels (based on spatial pollution models) for the entire population at risk.
 The SNC also provides demographic, socioeconomic and perinatal data for the entire population.
 The availability of precise geocodes of residence allows investigating spatial and spatio-temporal clustering or identifying areas of higher risk (disease mapping) using methods for point pattern data rather than methods for less precise regional count data (e.g. aggregated at municipality level).

 A, Recent findings: A summary of our recent research and findings is given in [Lupatsch-2016a].
 We found evidence of increased risks of childhood leukaemia and CNS tumours among children exposed to higher levels of natural background radiation (terrestrial gamma and cosmic radiation) [Spycher-2015a, 2015b, 2015c].
 Young children living in the immediate proximity (<100m) of highways were found to have an increased leukaemia risk [Spycher-2015d].
 We found little evidence of associations between childhood leukaemia and commonly used measures of population mixing [Lupatsch-2015b, c] or for associations between leukaemia risk and socioeconomic status [Adam-2015].
-However we did find evidence of a temporal association between childhood leukaemia and periods of rapid population growth in Swiss municipalities [Lupatsch-2016d].
+However, we did find evidence of a temporal association between childhood leukaemia and periods of rapid population growth in Swiss municipalities [Lupatsch-2016d].
 We found evidence for spatio-temporal clustering of leukaemia around the time of birth but not around the time of diagnosis [Kreis-2016] and this clustering was associated with the TEL-AML1 (ETV6-RUNX1) cytogenetic subtype [Kreis-2017].
-In contrast, we found little evidence of purely spatial clustering for childhood leukaemia [Konstantinoudis-2017].
+In contrast, we found little evidence of purely spatial clustering for childhood leukaemia [Konstantinoudis-2017], but some evidence for embryonal CNS tumours and Hodgkin lymphoma [Konstantinoudis-2018].
+In an international pooled analysis we found a small but imprecise risk for proximity to powerlines and childhood leukaemia that was not explained by high magnetic fields [Amoon-2018].
+In a recent systematic review, we found evidence of space-time clustering of childhood leukaemia around time of diagnosis among children aged 0-5 years [Kreis-2019].